aicenter/road-graph-tool/SQL/proc_descriptions/procedure_compute_speeds_from_neigborhood_segments.md

 2. **Invalid data**.
 Given input is valid, but some data are missing from used tables (`areas`, `nodes`, `nodes_ways`) -> no new entries to target table.
 Basically check that no errors are raised.
 3. **Standard case**.
 All values present both in args and tables -> check that average is as expected by every quality in range[3,5].
 4. **Standard case**.
 Second execution of the procedure with the same args does not lead to creation of duplicates.
-5. **Standard case**.
-Check that permutations of provided data in used tables lead to the same result. (e.g. TODO)

 ## Code
 !!!
 Warning Warning